kth-step/HOL4P4/README.md

 ### 1. Build

 > ⚠️ **WARNING:** ⚠️ The Docker contains a pre-built version.
 However, for reproducibility reasons, the following commands can be used after cleaning up with `make clean`.
-This is time consuomg as you cannot interrupt `make test`.
+This is time consuming as you cannot interrupt `make test`.

 The build steps of PolyGram are incremental and must be run in order: